Unmasked spring breakers are descending on Florida. Officials are begging them to behave.

 For Miami Beach Mayor Dan Gelber, that all adds up to a “challenging” situation.

 “People are coming here, I think, with the view that anything goes and that they haven’t been able to let loose in a year,” he said.
 “So why not come to the famous Miami Beach?
-It’s just not gonna work if that’s what they’re coming for.”
+It’s just not going to work if that’s what they’re coming for.”

 Across the state — a permissive place with no testing or quarantine requirements for visitors, no state mask mandate, and only some local restrictions on bars and restaurants — leaders in popular destinations are preparing for visitors with extra police, covid safety reminders and a smattering of new rules.
 While tourist numbers aren’t expected to reach pre-pandemic levels, especially since many universities have canceled spring break, destinations are still expecting a busy few weeks.